Station Cafe

 When people talk about sightseeing in Aizu, they tend to focus on Tsuruga Castle and Nisshinkan, but we must not forget Nanokamachi Street, located just outside the city center

-This is a retro road lined with traditional Aizu shops.
+Here you'll find a retro street lined with traditional Aizu shops.

-During the Edo period, Nanokamachi Street was the main road leading to Nikko, Echigo, and Yonezawa, and served as the western gateway to the castle town, with wholesalers, inns, and restaurants lined up along the street.
+During the Edo period, Nanokamachi Street was a major thoroughfare on the roads leading to Nikko, Echigo, and Yonezawa, and served as the western gateway to the castle town, lined with wholesalers, inns, and restaurants.

-In the 1950s, it was the busiest shopping district in Aizu, but with the times, it eventually fell into disuse.
+In the 1950s, it was the most bustling commercial district in Aizu, but with the passage of time, it eventually fell into decline.

 However, in recent years, Nanokamachi Street has been reborn as an essential spot for sightseeing in Aizu!